 - Ratings and their corresponding comments can also provide an insight into what the plugin is good or bad at.
 With the ability to check only certain number of stars reviews, you can isolate the worst and best cases for each plugin.
 In the well-maintained plugins, you will even see developer support responses below concerned users’ complaints with explanations and assist on how to deal with their issues.

 - Most plugins have the Support Forum tab enabled in their WordPress pages, to help guide users to the best ways of reporting bugs, provide FAQs and announce known issues on which the team is working on currently.
 Unlike the reviews question, topics created directly from the Support Forum are not marked with stars.

 - Checking out the Development section will provide you with quick access to the code of the project, its repository, development log and change log.
 The last one is especially important when updating plugins, as new changes may create conflicts between plugins which were previously not there.
-When you update plugins from within your WordPress Admin area, it is advisable to click on the new version’s details link and check the latest changes for possible interactions with other parts of your website like changed variables, taxonomy, etc.
+When you update your plugins within the WordPress Dashboard, it is advisable to click on the new version’s details link and check the latest changes for possible interactions with other parts of your website like changed variables, taxonomy, etc.

 - Avoid installing plugins that cover each other in functionality or are essentially the same.
 Not only will this lower the chance of conflicts between them as they will probably try to access and write in similar files and directories but also reduce the bloat on your website.